 \textbf{Quality control.} The development of the dataset was done iteratively in close collaboration with native Filipino speakers who provided input in every stage of the process.
 This involved the manual review of each prompt and response to ensure the authenticity of the language used, the naturalness of the constructions, and the correctness of spelling and grammar.

 \textbf{Prompt-response categories.} We present the cultural topics covered in \textsc{Kalahi} (see Table \ref{tab:topics}).
 Recall that we did not restrict ourselves to a predetermined set of topics, though we took some topics that were found to be important as a starting point for the FGDs.
-We highlight below the motivation behind grouping certain topics together: \begin{itemize} \item Food and gatherings: social gatherings between families, extended families, and even entire communities are inseparable from the sharing of food in Filipino culture \cite{fernandez1986food}.
-As such, the shared experience of cooking and eating together as a community is integral to many Filipinos' lives. \item Communication and body language: Filipinos employ different types of communication, such as those of non-verbal facial animations and expressions \cite{lacson2005mindsets}. \end{itemize}
+Appendix \ref{sec:categories} discusses the motivation behind grouping certain topics together.

-We also categorize the prompt-response pairs in terms of ‘ethics’ and ‘shared knowledge’.
-‘Ethics’ roughly follows from ``objectives and values'' and ‘shared knowledge’ roughly follows from a combination of ``common ground'' and ``aboutness'' as defined by \citet{hershcovich-etal-2022-challenges}.
-Of the 150 pairs, 109 are categorized as ‘ethics’, while 41 are ‘shared knowledge’.
+We also categorize the prompt-response pairs in terms of `ethics' and `shared knowledge'. `Ethics' roughly follows from ``objectives and values'' and `shared knowledge' roughly follows from a combination of ``common ground'' and ``aboutness'' as defined by \citet{hershcovich-etal-2022-challenges}.
+Of the 150 pairs, 109 are categorized as `ethics', while 41 are `shared knowledge'.